PUBLICATION ETHIC

 Editors

-1. The editor should be responsible for each article published in Inajoh Journal.
+1. The editors bear responsibility for all content published in Inajoh Journal.

 Reviewers